tbhayward/EIC_CORE/README.md

 # EIC_CORE

+!!!!
+Still in development.
+Binning and files may not be exact yet. !!!!

 In each directory histograms are recorded in root files.
 Histograms are produced for three sets of energies: 5x100, 10x275 and 18x275 GeV (electron on proton).
 Each set of energies has generated (particle) and reconstructed (track) events for pions and kaons.
 Only particles where CORE is estimated to have 3 sigma pion/kaon separation (as defined by the rapidity, "eta"), are kept:

 p < 2 GeV, -3.5 < eta < 3.5;